yoonka/unigrid/README.md

 * **list** (array) - contains the current list.
 * **item** (object) - contains the current item.

-The context is initialized with the _data_ property passed to Unigrid: if the data is an array then it's stored as _list_ in the context, if it's an object then it's stored as _item_ in the context.
-In either case the other cotext property is initialized to _null_.
+The context is initialized with the _data_ property passed to Unigrid: if that data is an array then it's stored as _list_ in the context, if it's an object then it's stored as _item_ in the context.
+In either case the other context property is initialized to _null_.

 Unigrid traverses the definition tree recursively updating the context object according to the interpretations of visited object expressions (instructions).